-- The biggest drawback of correspondence courses offered through the military is that the fact that they may advance your military career but often they do not provide college credit.
+- The biggest drawback of correspondence courses offered through the military is the fact that while they may advance your military career, often they do not provide college credit.

 - Correspondence courses taken by educational programs such as “Train-at-Home” will provide college credit but at a cost.